A contrarian approach can pay dividends

 As long-term investors, we have time on our side as we wait for a nascent recovery to become established.
 Patience is key to contrarian investing.
 A certain fortitude is also required to withstand the anxiety of the market, while holding steadfastly to our convictions.
 But the potential pay-off can be more than worth the wait.

 From sour grapes to an exceptional vintage

 One of the most notable successes of this patient approach is Treasury Wine Estates, formerly the biggest holding in our portfolio.
 We invested in this company in August 2015, when it was very much out of favour.
-The catalyst for change was a new management team, whose strategy transformed the business from an ‘ugly duckling’ to an elegant swan before, we decided to sell our stake (or, to continue with the metaphor, it flew our nest) leaving a £39 million profit – almost three times our original investment.
-Not all of our investments are fruitful but examples such as this demonstrate the potential pay-off from being patient.
+The catalyst for change was a new management team, whose strategy transformed the business from an ‘ugly duckling’ to an elegant swan, before we decided to sell our stake (or, to continue with the metaphor, it flew our nest) leaving a £39 million profit – almost three times our original investment.
+While not all of our investments will prove fruitful, this example demonstrates why patience can be such a virtue.

-Paying dividends to our own shareholders has also been part of our 131 year heritage.
-We’ve recently increased the frequency of our dividend payment to quarterly, aligning more with the desires of the majority of our shareholders.
+Paying dividends to our own shareholders has been part of our heritage of 132 years.
+We’ve recently increased the frequency of our dividend payment to quarterly.
 One of our aims is to grow the dividend ahead of UK inflation and this is supported by a record of raising our dividend in each of the last 35 years.
 However, it should be remembered that dividends are not guaranteed and can fall as well as rise.

 Please remember that past performance may not be repeated and is not a guide for future performance.
 The value of shares and the income from them can go down as well as up as a result of market and currency fluctuations.
 You may not get back the amount you invest.

 The Scottish Investment Trust PLC has a long-term policy of borrowing money to invest in equities in the expectation that this will improve returns for shareholders.
 However, should markets fall these borrowings would magnify any losses on these investments.
 This may mean you get back nothing at all.